aderemikaosarat/Data-Analysis/README.md

 - Tranning of staffs with low sales is recmmended
 - sales promotion  should also be introduced during the months with lowest sales and the region with lowest purchase.
 - Motivation of the staffs with high sales.
+- Implement a customer survey in regions below average sales.